Grey-Bound/.github/profile/README.md

 **Bitcoin Engineering & Research**

-GreyBound is a Bitcoin engineering and R&D company.
+GreyBound is an engineering company focused on building, securing, and scaling production systems for Bitcoin products.

-We build secure, reliable, and production-ready Bitcoin infrastructure while investing in research, open-source software, and long-term engineering assets.
+We work with teams building wallets, payment systems, infrastructure, and backend services.
+We combine hands-on engineering with practical security and production readiness work.

 ### Focus Areas